 - Fearful others will see you as a fraud

 - Feeling unworthy of success

 Imposter syndrome is not one size fits all.
-There are different subtypes — developed by Dr. Valerie Young, an expert on imposter syndrome — which help narrow down the exact feelings you may be struggling with.
-Here are the 5 that are widely recognized:
+There are five different subtypes — developed by Dr. Valerie Young, an expert on imposter syndrome — which can help narrow down the exact feelings you may be struggling with.
+Here’s what each type of imposter syndrome feels and looks like.